WeiShaoD/neuroimage-menu/docs/source/FreeSurfer.rst

 input.file could be either DICOM(T1) or NIFTI file where you can find from the anat folder

-Here are the things that recon-all will do:
+Here is a detailed instruction and a list for `recon-all <https://surfer.nmr.mgh.harvard.edu/fswiki/recon-all>`__ will do:

 Motion Correction and Conform.
 NU (Non-Uniform intensity normalization).